[Updated/corrected May 1, 2017]

 “We’re a good sized city on the coast, but there really aren’t a lot of places to go and get local seafood,” David said.
 “These days, a lot of people are eating healthier, and that means eating more seafood.
 But a lot of people still go to the grocery store and get fish that’s been shipped from out of state – or from farms in Vietnam.
 People needed someplace centrally located where they could go get really fresh fish.”

 David, who also owns the Intracoastal Angler fishing shop near Bradley Creek, said part of his inspiration came from his years of fishing.

-Intracoastal Seafood will buy local, in-season seafood from local fishermen, provided they are not going over their limits, David said.
-The market will also be geared toward helping local commercial fisherman.
+Intracoastal Seafood will be geared toward helping local commercial fisherman.
 David hired longtime commercial fisherman Selby Lewis to be the full-time manager of the market, both because of his deep relationships with local fisherman and his standards for freshness.